 Sorell Fruit Farm has won many awards for its liqueurs and fruit wines.
-At the retail showroom, there are a wide range of jams and sauces along with other top quality Tasmanian products.
+At the retail showroom, there is a wide range of jams and sauces along with other top quality Tasmanian products.

 And we were pretty surprised to see this bottle of Laksa paste, one of our favourite hawker food back home.
 Pls read the fine line at the bottom of the label.
 It’s a product of Tasmania!